 - 4b.
-Work in pairs.
 Tell each other how to make the sandwich you have read about.
 What is surprising about sandwiches? - 4c.
 Change your pair.
 Discuss why you would like or wouldn't like to make this sandwich. - 5.
 Use your imagination.
 Invent a new sandwich.
 Write down its recipe.
 Use the following words: